vmagnin/gtk-fortran-extra/unknown_pleasures/README.md

 ## Perspectives

 * An animated version could be interesting.
-It could use a FIFO stack to store each ligne of the signal.
-Or maybe we could get and put the pseudorandom seed using `call random_seed()` in order to shift lines in the next frame.
+It could use a FIFO stack to store each lige of the signal.
+Or maybe we could get and put the pseudo-random seed using `call random_seed()` in order to shift lines in the next frame.
-* An SVG output.
+* A SVG output.

 ## Contributing